 Owen Zidar is an Associate Professor of Economics and Public Affairs in the Princeton University Department of Economics and Woodrow Wilson School.
-He is also a Research Associate at the National Bureau of Economic Research.
+He is also a Research Associate at the National Bureau of Economic Research and a co-editor of the Journal of Public Economics (as of January 2020).

 Professor Zidar is a public finance economist who studies the taxation of firms and top earners, local fiscal policy, and the creation and distribution of economic resources.
 Before joining Princeton, Zidar worked as an assistant professor of economics at the University of Chicago Booth School of Business, a staff economist at the Council of Economic Advisers, and as an analyst at Bain Capital Ventures.